 If you are a college student who is struggling to choose a college major, then you’ve come to the right place!

-Listed below, you will find 5 tips to help you choose a college major.
+Below, you will find 5 tips to help you find the right educational path for you.
 My hope is that you will walk away from this article with some ideas to help you uncover your true interests while also learning a little more about yourself.

 Remember, declaring a college major is not the end all be all.
 If you take a few courses and find out that the one you choose really doesn’t interest you, then it’s totally okay to change it (I was originally an advertising/public relations major and switched to human services – it was a huge change but I’m so glad I did it).